Working for Century 21 as a Real Estate Agent

 Lessons Learned as a Realtor

 My part-time work as a realtor ended in September of 1994 shortly after I received a commission from Harry's referral.
-I was frustrated and sick and tired of the frustrations and trials and tribulations of being a part-time real estate agent.
-Also, I came to the realization that I was not cut out to be a realtor for the following reasons:
+I was frustrated and sick and tired of the disappointments and trials and tribulations of being a part-time real estate agent.
+Also, I realized that I was not cut out to be a realtor for the following reasons:

 1. Unsuitable Personality

-It was hard for me as a basically introverted person to be outgoing as a sales agent.
+It was hard for me as a shy person to be outgoing as a sales agent.
 I hated cold calling, and even worse, I hated walking around my neighborhood, beating on doors, and soliciting Century 21's real estate services.

 2. No Gift of Gab

-As a shy ingoing type, I didn't have the gift of gab where I could engage anyone in a conversation on any topic.
-It seemed that so many of the successful agents just loved taking to people.
+As a shy introverted person, I didn't have the gift of gab where I could engage anyone in a conversation on any topic.
+It seemed that so many of the successful agents just loved talking to people.
 If I had been a smooth talker, I probably would have had more success.

 3. No Networking

 Having essentially no network of relatives, friends, neighbors, or fellow agents, it was almost impossible to find leads on people interested in buying or selling a property.